Derby Public Schools to start in-person classes Sept. 8

 - November 25 • November 30-Winter Break

 More information, resources and Frequently Asked Questions can be found here: www.derbyschools.com/returntolearn.
-We encourage all students, staff and families to take precautions, wear your masks and socially distance when applicable.
-We are looking forward to starting the school year very soon!
-Thank you for your patience as we navigate this fluid situation.”
+The district encourages all students, staff, and families to take precautions, wear masks, and socially distance when applicable.

 For more information on Derby Public Schools, click here.